cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

     <em>“Prompting is not about writing questions.
 It's a way of looking at and solving problems.”</em>
 </aside>

-The successful has a clear objective in mind.
+The successful has a clear objective in mind (It's not making more money).
-She really understands how AI actually works.[^2]
-This is necessary to know how to craft the best prompts.
+To reach the objective, he or she really understands how AI actually works.[^2] This is necessary in oder to craft the best prompts.
 Understanding the keywords from the domain and the context are key.

 The successful prompter knows how to apply the principles of clear communication.